QuizandSurveyMaster/quiz_master_next/readme.txt

 == Changelog ==
 = 9.0.2 ( June 05, 2024 ) =
-* Feature: Users can resubmit or delete failed submissions
+* Bug: Fixed security vulnerability
 * Bug: Resolved an issue causing incorrect display of shortcodes due to invalid quiz IDs
 * Bug: Improved user permission checks and input validation for question deletion
-* Bug: Fixed Cross Site Scripting (XSS) vulnerability
+* Feature: Users can resubmit or delete failed submissions
 * Enhancement: Improved logic for handling migration queries
 * Enhancement: Improved functionality for clicking the Enter key
 * Enhancement: Added a Failed Submissions list to the QSM menu